Saschamz/pastry-cli/README.md

 # Pastry-CLI

-This CLI helps speed up your workflow, project guidelines and code reusability by adding support for pasting template building blocks.
+This CLI aims to help speed up your workflow, guidelines and code reusability by adding support for pasting template building blocks.

+Since it's not related to any specific frameworks or languages it can be used everywhere and for anything with minimal setup and full control.

 ## Installation

-Install either to your project `npm i pastry-cli` or globally `npm i -g pastry-cli`
+Install either inside your project `npm i pastry-cli` or globally `npm i -g pastry-cli`

 ## Setup/Usage